 Vincent Bugliosi was also involved in an important historical event; he was the prosecutor in the Charles Manson murder trial in 1970.
 Manson led a group of followers who committed several horrific murders in the late 1960’s.
 Bugliosi tried the case and relied heavily on an eyewitness named Linda Kasabian.
 Kasabian was part of Manson’s sect of followers but did not participate in the murders directly.
 Her testimony was critical to the trial.
 But let’s fast-forward to 2070, one hundred years after the trial.
 Why should we trust anything that Kasabian had to say about Manson?
 Why should we trust that the 100 year old court record is accurate?
 How can we be sure that someone didn’t alter the record of the trial?
 How can we be sure that the proper questions were asked during cross-examination or that some critical detail wasn’t missed?
 No one from the original events (or the trial that followed them) would be alive to tell us anything; no one would be available for cross-examination.

 If, in the year 2070, Bugliosi applied the same high standard he requires of the gospel accounts to the records of his own famous trial, he would be hard-pressed to trust the truth of his own personal history.
 If we are prepared to reject any claim about the past for which we don’t have a living “cross-examinable” eyewitness, we had better be ready to jettison all of history, including all the history surrounding the Manson case.
 The criminal standard here is excessively high.
 While it might aggressively protect the rights of a defendant, it would unnecessarily disqualify accurate accounts from the past.
 We simply must do our best to establish the reliability of historical eyewitness accounts, without rejecting them out of hand once the original eyewitnesses are no longer available to us.
 There is much we can learn about eyewitness reliability from the courtroom (I’ve tried to discuss this process in my book).
 If we can establish the reliability of the gospel writers, we can trust what they have to say about Jesus, even though they are no longer available for cross-examination.
+If we can establish the reliability of the gospel writers, we can trust what they have to say about Jesus, even though they are no longer available for cross-examination.
+Click To Tweet

 For more information about the reliability of the New Testament gospels and the case for Christianity, please read Cold-Case Christianity: A Homicide Detective Investigates the Claims of the Gospels.
 This book teaches readers ten principles of cold-case investigations and applies these strategies to investigate the claims of the gospel authors.
 The book is accompanied by an eight-session Cold-Case Christianity DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.